2020 Coronavirus Outbreak: What you need to know

 If you are unable to pay your rent, many agencies currently have rental assistance funds available.
 You can dial 211 to learn about available rent assistance in your area.
 The Iowa Finance Authority has rent assistance available for tenants who have lost income due to Covid-19.
 You can learn more about that program here.
 Houseiowa.org also has a list of many, but not all, available rent assistance programs by county.

 The CDC Eviction Moratorium, effective September 4, 2020, may provide protections against being evicted for nonpayment of rent.
 For more information read about the CDC Eviction Moratorium above.

 Often not being able to pay rent means you have another underlying legal issue.
 For example, you may need help getting another source of income, such as unemployment benefits, social security, or child support, or your rental housing may have repair issues that need to be fixed.
 A lawyer may be able to help with these issues.
 Iowa Legal Aid provides legal help to low-income individuals.

 I am worried about being evicted… what should I do?

-- If you and your landlord came to some kind of alternate arrangement during the moratorium, even if an eviction was already on file, that alternate agreement may constitute a “waiver” of the right to evict you.
+If you and your landlord came to some kind of alternate arrangement for payment, even if an eviction was already on file, that alternate agreement may constitute a “waiver” of the right to evict you.
 Make sure you keep as much documentation about any agreements as you can.
 It is also important to get receipts for any rent or other money you pay to your landlord.
 If you cannot get a receipt, carbon copies of checks, or pictures of dated money orders may also be helpful.

 What is the CARES Act, and does it apply to me?

 On March 27, 2020, Congress passed and the President signed the federal CARES Act.
 The CARES Act deals with many different things, including evictions.
-Specifically, the CARES Act provides extra protection for people who live in "covered properties," in addition to the protections provided by the governor's proclamations.
+Specifically, the CARES Act provides extra protection for people who live in "covered properties."
 A covered property is a property with some connection to the federal government.
-Some estimates say that approximately 90% of residential property in the U.S. might be covered under this definition, but this additional protection doesn't apply to everyone.

 What is a “covered property” under the CARES Act